 Avoid Adhesion Problems with Conformal Coating

-Most people understand that when painting something, the surface must be prepared so it is absolutely clean.
-Otherwise, the paint will quickly lift off the surface and peel off.
+Most people understand that when painting something the surface must be prepared so it is absolutely clean.
+Otherwise the paint will quickly peel off.
 The same logic applies to conformal coating, even when the contamination is from no-clean flux.
-“No-clean” refers to the amount of ionic material left after soldering.
-It has nothing to do with whether or not coating can stick to it.
+“No-clean” refers to the amount of ionic material left after soldering; it has nothing to do with whether or not coating can stick to it.

-To make matters worse, coatings are generally semi-permeable, so breathe to a certain extent.
-Moisture can enter and soak into the flux residue, and potentially lead to corrosion.
+To make matters worse, coatings are generally semi-permeable and “breathe” to a certain extent.
+Moisture can enter and soak into the flux residue and potentially lead to corrosion.